S3 EP7: Emma Doran

 So I was like, oh, here we go.
 So I'm outside.

-I have a little wheelie bin because I have clothes to change into, and I'm vaping.
-And I was like, okay, whatever.
+I have a little wheelie bed because I have clothes to change into and I'm vaping.
+I was like, okay, whatever.

-He was doing a behind the scenes on the Lewis.
-The Lewis is the Dublin street tram.
+I was he was doing a behind the scenes on the Lewis.
+The Lewis is the Dublin Street Tram.

-So he is moving from taking behind-the-scenes photographs of public transport to now.
-So sorry, is that like what really happens?
+So he is moving from taking behind-the-scenes photographs of public transport to that.
+So, sorry, is that like what really happens?

-Because, you know, we only see the tram going, you know, but we don't really know the the back story what are they doing before they come out of the tramshed yeah the driver is necking a girl out
+Because, you know, we only see the tram going, you know, but we don't really know the backstory.
+What are they doing before they come out of the tram shed?
+Yeah, the driver is necking a girl out

 I'm in a more kind of like bar bistro bar.
 A lady bar.